bioinfolabic/protein_folding_datasets/README.md

 ## DM cesar
 ### ▪ create_datasets:
-Within this part there is a C ++ program which, through an input file, creates 1000 different initial structures for each protein and calculates its folding paths (the datasets).
+Within this part there is a C ++ program which, through an input file, creates 1000 different initial structures for each protein and calculates its folding paths.
 To create a thousand different initial structures for each protein was used a random function initialized from a "seed" inserted in the program generated initial coodenates creating new structures.
 This seed is the identification number (ID) of each new structure.
 To run the program with a thousand different IDs an .sh file (executa0.sh) was created, as follows:
 ```
 #!/bin/bash